Find Trade Colleges

 Public Public vs. Private

 There are 3,927 undergraduates at ENMU - Main Campus, of which 2,222 are full-time, and there are 5,266 students altogether.
-It takes the average ENMU - Main Campus undergraduate about 4.4 years to complete their degree.
+For undergraduates at ENMU - Main Campus, the average graduation time is 4.4 years.

 The school doesn’t accept everyone who applies - it has an acceptance rate of 33%.
 Around 47% of accepted students are men, and 53% are women.